Pinocchio (2022 live-action film): Critical response

 Amy Nicholson of The New York Times was critical of the script: "Geppetto [sings] about his freshly concocted dead son.
 Someone wished to burden the old whittler with more motivation, and tacked on a dead wife to boot."
 Christy Lemire of RogerEbert.com called Key's performance "by far the film's highlight", but felt other updates to the story "too often feel empty and add no insight".
 Alex Godfrey of Empire gave the film two stars out of five, saying, "It's hard to invest much in Geppetto and Pinocchio's relationship when they spend barely any time together.
 Ultimately, it's all a bit flat, and feels like an exercise.
 It exists because it can."
 In a "C" review, Christian Zilko of IndieWire wrote, "While the original story remains undeniably excellent, Pinocchio fails at re-telling it because it ignores its own advice. ...
 If Disney truly believed that timeless virtue and character were more important than having a shiny new exterior, this remake would never have been made."
 Patrick Cremona of the Radio Times thought it "never does enough to justify its own existence, failing to improve on the tremendous 1940 animation in any meaningful way."
 Andrew Barker of Variety was similarly negative, saying, "There may be no strings on this Pinocchio, but there isn't much of a heart in him either."

+In 2025, Kotaku and Collider called the film the worst Disney remake in both's list ranking all of the live-action remakes; the former panned the film as "lifeless" and "artificial" while the latter called it "a nightmare to the senses, and disturbingly awkward in every way".
+TheWrap ranked the film 21st out of the 23 Disney live-action remakes in early 2025, explaining that "Tom Hanks gives a career-worst performance as the toymaker Gepetto, the visual effects — usually the highlight of any Zemeckis enterprise — are roundly unconvincing, and the changes to the story undermine the movie's messaging at nearly every turn."